anthonycozart/wdydy/readme.txt

 ## Live Site

-View the interactive dashboard and project reflections at: [GitHub Pages URL]
+View the interactive dashboard and project reflections at https://anthonycozart.github.io/wdydy/

 Built with Python, Chart.js, and AI-assisted development using Cursor and Claude.